EcmaTC53/spec/docs/Hardware Components/sensors/AtmosphericPressure-Temperature-Bosch-BMP280.md

 ## 1 Scope

-This document defines the ECMAScript class supporting the BMP280 atmospheric pressure and temperature sensor from Bosch
+This document defines the ECMAScript class supporting the BMP280 atmospheric pressure and temperature sensor from Bosch.

 ## 2 Conformance

-This class specification conforms to the Atmospheric Pressure and Temperature Sensor Classes of ECMA-419, ECMAScript® Embedded Systems API Specification.
+This class specification conforms to the Barometer and Temperature Sensor Classes of ECMA-419, ECMAScript® Embedded Systems API Specification.

 ## 3 Normative References